-Important:Some of the settings described here are only displayed if the advanced view is enabled in the user interface.
-The configuration procedure and notes on functions given in this guide refer to FRITZ!OS 6.83; they may differ or not be available with older FRITZ!OS versions.
+Note:All instructions on configuration and settings given in this guide refer to FRITZ!OS 7 or later; they may differ or not be available with earlier FRITZ!OS versions.
 You can find the version of FRITZ!OS on the "Overview" page of the FRITZ!Box user interface.

 1 Changing the name of the wireless network (SSID)